Search Recipes

 You can flavor your fish with anything that suits your mood, but my go-to’s are usually white wine, butter and lemon or this tomato, olive and caper combination.
 It gives the corvina a ton of flavor and makes a delicious topping for your baked fish.

-baked corvina
+Baked corvina

 corvina on white platter